 Copies of MSDS, for all hazardous chemicals that employees may be exposed to, will be kept in all departmental offices.
 The MSDS will be available to all employees for review during each work shift and copies may be obtained on request to the department manager or the employee's immediate supervisor.
 A routinely updated master list also will be centrally maintained in Facilities Management and Planning with access available on request and by periodic printouts to departments and designated administrators.

 Employee Training and Information

-The immediate supervisor will be responsible for familiarizing each new employee on the correct methods of handling hazardous chemicals that may be a part of the employee's task.
+The manager responsible for any given college area or department will be responsible for familiarizing each new employee on the correct methods of handling hazardous chemicals that may be a part of the employee's task.
 This training will include the following:

 - A knowledge of hazardous substances present in the workplace, the physical and health effects of each, and safety emergency procedures to be followed if any undue exposure to them occurs;

 - The location of MSDS within the worker's department or other areas where the worker may be assigned work;

 - Methods and observation techniques used to determine the presence or release of hazardous substances in the workplace;

 - Proper meaning of labels and MSDS to lessen the danger of exposure to hazardous substances in the workplace; and